dataviscourse/tutorials/lectures/lecture-d3.md

 {% include code.html id="d3_selectall" file="d3_selectall.html" code="" js="false" preview="true" %}

 The last example illustrates the **declarative approach of D3**: we don't have to iterate over a list of elements and apply the style.
 Instead we select a set of elements through rules and declare properties.
+We didn't use a loop!

 Once you have a selection, you can bulk-modify it's content, not only in terms of style, but we can modify [arbitrary properties](https://github.com/mbostock/d3/wiki/Selections#property) using `selection.property(name[, value])`, the [textual content of the elements](https://github.com/mbostock/d3/wiki/Selections#text) with `selection.text([value])`, etc. We can also append elements: